gdagstn/swatcheR/README.md

 <img width="517" alt="Screenshot 2022-06-05 at 2 29 01 PM" src="https://user-images.githubusercontent.com/21171362/172038396-b13347d7-d1a5-4f4e-9efd-02540dfa6115.png">

+_The Starry Night_, Vincent Van Gogh, 1889

-As you can see the palette changes slightly, because the k-means search has a stochastic component to it, although this is mitigated by using 100 restarts.
+The palette changes slightly, because the k-means search has a stochastic component to it, although this is mitigated by using 100 restarts.

 The user can optionally decide whether to apply filters to color brightness (luminance) and saturation (chroma), and how much these filters remove in proportion to the luminance/chroma value distribution.